Code-Institute-Submissions/milestone-project-1-done-london/README.md

 ## UX

+---

 ### Ideal client

 #### The ideal client for this business:

 * Has disposable income.
-* Has interest in streetwear apparel.
+* Has interest in casual streetwear apparel.

 #### When visiting this site, the aims of the visitor are:

 * To make a purchase for either themselves or as a gift.
 * To find out more about the brand.
+* To get in contact with the company.

 #### This project is the best way to help them achieve these things because:

 * It provides a simple, positive UX.
 * It displays the brands product range and story in a clear, concise format
+* It provides multiple routes to contact the brand depending on the preferences of the user.
+* It provides an easy way to join the companies mailing list to stay up to date with company news and developments.
 * This website:
     * Is easy to navigate.
     * Steps the client through easy to understand, learnable information.
     * Gives the client the information they need without overloading them.
     * Guides the client to the goal of the website - to make a purchase.

 ### Visitor stories